KU-CS-Camp/KU-CS-Camp.github.io/box-office.md

 ***
 ### Predict and Plot

 Now, it is time to predict with the model over the same x dataset.
+Call model.predict and pass in the X array as testing values.
+Store these results in a variable.

 <details markdown="1">